datalove-app/datalove/crates/persona/README.md

 -

 the entire payload:
-- proof
+- proof (or proof cid)
+- multihash of new keyset
-- timestamp
+- ? timestamp
-- persistent id
-- ... other public inputs
+- ? persona id (might just be implied by request for payload)
-  - ? digest/multihash of current keys?
+- ? identity metadata cid
+- ...

 proof structure: